matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

 ### List concatenation - making it work on type level

 For example, what if we wanted to concatenate two lists?
-Logically, we know that the resulting list will have length which is sum of lengths of the input lists.
+Logically, we know that the resulting list will have length which is the sum of lengths of the input lists.
 But how do we represent it on type level?

 Let's try to see what will the function signature look like.
 We will call this function `append`